 By comparison, stock bricks, which would have been molded by hand in the past, are found in the south of the UK and made from softer clay making them more irregular.

-Put these two together on the same project and it’s going to stick out like a sore thumb, and more importantly could cause problems when it comes to passing certain building regulations.
+Put these two together on the same project and it’s going to stick out like a sore thumb, and more importantly could cause problems when it comes to passing your planning permission.

 The traditional brick size is 64mm but as you travel across the country, different sizes will come into play (are you spotting a theme here?).
 Sizes can vary quite significantly – in the South going up to 68mm, whereas in the North we’re talking a whopping 73mm.